ericflores108/one-env-cli/README.md

 ## Installation

-One-Env-CLI can be installed using Homebrew.
+### Using Homebrew

+You can use [Homebrew](https://brew.sh/) (on macOS or Linux) to install one-env-cli.

 Run the following command to install the tool:

 ```
 brew tap ericflores108/tap